Swader/wallets-review/explore-multiaccount.md

 Coinbase Wallet further complicates matters by introducing a username feature which is never actually used for anything, but can still prevent you from opening a wallet as the app will warn you the "username has been taken".
 This is additionally odd due to the fact that a wallet shouldn't be stored on any server in any way, so it is not known what Coinbase is actually doing there.

+This application also has a pretty serious privacy leak in that it does not clear browser cache when you log out and log in again with a new passphrase, meaning your previous visits can be logged and your various identities linked.

 ### PandaX

 PandaX has an extremely easy to use account-switching feature.
 Accounts can be imported via phrase, keystore or key and will be added to a master list under one user.
 There is no way to individually secure the accounts.
 Account switching is instant and extremely well done.